murundb/murundb.github.io/docs/kinematics/jacobians_of_rotations_and_poses/jacobian_wrt_euler_angles.md

-# Jacobian with respect to Euler Angles
+# Jacobian with Respect to Euler Angles

-## Principle Rotation Derivatives
+## Principle Rotation Matrix Derivatives

 The principle rotation matrices are: